isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-flea-treatment-for-puppies.markdown

 It is long-lasting.
 A 6-dose package of Frontline Plus will give you 6 months of service time with six application rounds.
 Pros:
 - Top-quality  veterinary recommended.
-- Kills in 12 hours and 2 active ingredients.
+- Kills in 12 hours andÂ 2 active ingredients.
 - Easy to apply and waterproof.
 - Long-lasting  30 days per dose.
 - It can kill both Flea and eggs.